haud-ba/XTS_TRANSPORT_LAYER/README.md

   - **GVL_MSG**
 	- namespace for everything message related

 <div style="page-break-after: always;"></div>

-# Build and Test
-- **each project is complete with XPU in simulation mode**

 # Members
   - ## ExternControl
-    - missing in this repo
+    - examples for grouping and handshaking of multiple XtsStations
+	- **copy/paste at your own risk**

-  - ## XTSTransport PLC
+  - ## XTS Transport PLC
+  - transport layer project
   - designed for use with extern cyclic or non cyclic flow control
   - station based approach with individual targeting of mover
   - handshake in station with extern process flow